 By Temilolu Oke

-Most importantly, Gates will also participate in a conversation with students and young leaders to gather insights and share perspectives on how science and innovation can accelerate positive change and contribute to a brighter outlook for Africa.
+At a forum with students and young innovators from Nigeria and across Africa, Bill Gates discussed how science and innovation can accelerate positive change and contribute to a brighter future for Africa.

 The conversation took place during ‘Advancing Africa: Unleashing the Power of Youth in Science and Innovation.’
 The hybrid in-person and online event was co-hosted by the Lagos Business School and Co-Creation Hub (CcHub), in partnership with Africa.com and Channels Television.

 Gates, who was visiting Nigeria for the first time since 2018, praised Nigeria’s youth and many Nigerian partners whom the Gates Foundation has worked with for more than a decade.
 These include scientists who are scaling up new interventions that save mothers and babies, researchers who are helping smallholder farmers thrive in the face of climate change and grow more nutritious foods, and companies that are expanding access to digital financial tools.

 “When it comes to making the world a better place talented young people are the world’s most important asset.
 Nigeria has one of the biggest youth populations in the world, and it’s growing fast.
 That represents a lot of potential skills and passion to solve big problems,” he said.

 Gates also stressed that progress had not been equally distributed, highlighting poor digital access for many Nigerians and inconsistent availability of health services, education, and employment – especially for women.
 In Nigeria, the gender gap in employment has increased 25% in the last five years.
 Men are twice as likely as women to have mobile money accounts.